LiveDuo/destack/README.md

 # Announcements

+📣 [10/10/2023] Destack v3 is in beta.
+This release is an rewrite of the editor from scratch.
+Check it out at [destack-starter-beta](https://github.com/LiveDuo/destack-starter-beta).
+More at [pull/103](https://github.com/LiveDuo/destack/pull/103) and [issues/104](https://github.com/LiveDuo/destack/issues/104).

 📣 [13/06/2023] Three more themes have been added [Preline](https://preline.co/), [Flow Bite](https://flowbite.com/) and [Flow Rift](https://flowrift.com/).

 📣 [04/02/2023] Version 2 has just been released on NPM.
 Try it out with destack@2 or destack@latest.